Rich believers were oppressing the poor. Nehemiah rebukes the rich people. Nehemiah does not exploit his office for personal gain. [UPDATED]

 VERSE 2.
 For there were that said, “We, our sons and our daughters, are many.
 Let us get grain, that we may eat and live.”

 Let us get grain, that we may eat and live.
 There was a food shortage.
-It was because the people were working on rebuilding the walls instead of tending their fields.
-The food shortage had become a famine.
+It was because the people were rebuilding the walls instead of tending their fields.

 We are mortgaging our fields, and our vineyards, and our houses.
-Some believers were so desperate for food that they had bought grain by mortgaging their property to the wealthy believers.
+Some people were desperate.
+They mortgaged their property to rich people.

 we bring our sons and our daughters into bondage.
 To pay back the money they had borrowed from the wealthy believers, some people had to sell their own children into slavery.

 I was very angry when I heard their cry.
-Nehemiah was angry when he heard their complaints.
-People are very prone to complaining.
+Nehemiah was angry when he heard what rich people were doing to poor people.

 You exact usury, everyone of his brother.
-The wealthy believers were charging usury.
-But God had forbidden this:
+Rich believers were charging usury.

 Exodus 22:25.
 If you lend money to any of my people with you who is poor, you shall not be to him as a creditor.
 You shall not charge him interest.